 Step 1: Earn a Teaching Degree

-Being a teacher requires a degree from an accredited program.
-The good news about an MAT degree is that someone with a bachelor's degree can become a teacher without going back to take lots of undergraduate courses in education.
+As long as you have earned a bachelor’s degree from an accredited program, the MAT can help you become a teacher without going back to take lots of undergraduate courses in education.

 For example, if you want to be a science teacher, and you have a degree in Biology or Physics and can pass a qualifying exam in that content, you can take the education classes you need to become a teacher while also getting your Master of Arts in Teaching (MAT).
 If you complete an education-focused master’s degree, then you’ll enjoy more career advancement opportunities and a higher earning potential.